activatedgeek/blog/site/contents/phil/psych/big-fat-list-of-mental-models.md

 cat: psych
 ---

 This is a collection of mental models I've read about.
-Makes for a good master reference for the times I'm always stuck in _Déjà vu_, thinking "what's the term?".
+Makes for a good reference for the times I'm always stuck in _Déjà vu_, thinking "what's the term?".
 I will grow, evolve and categorize this list largely trying to understand / answer "what can I do to minimize negative externalities?", a meta-mental model for decision making in life.

 This is a fat list and the purpose is not to memorize these.
 Instead, consciously aiming to learn them, utilize them as much as possible to fit things happening around into a model.
 This is reductive and simplifying, but that is precisely what models are for - to allow us focus on things that matter without the unnecessary details.